offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * `sizeof (int[3])` is platform dependent, typically either 12 or 24.
  * `x = int[n]; sizeof x` is invalid C++ (variable length arrays allocated on stack are not allowed in C++).

 In other words, `sizeof` returns the size of things known at compile-time.
 If a variable is passed in, it outputs the size of the data type.
-For example, if the data type is a struct of type MyStruct, it'll return the number of bytes used to store a MyStruct.
-However, if the data type is a pointer to MyStruct, it'll return the number of bytes to hold that pointer.
+For example, if the data type is a struct of type `MyStruct`, it'll return the number of bytes used to store a `MyStruct`.
+However, if the data type is a pointer to `MyStruct`, it'll return the number of bytes to hold that pointer.
 That is, you can't use it to get the size of something like a dynamically allocated array of integers.

 In certain cases, the compiler may add padding to objects (e.g. byte boundary alignments or performance reasons), meaning that the size returned by `sizeof` for an object shouldn't be used to make inferences about the characteristics of that object.
 For example, a `long double` may get reported as being 16 bytes, but that doesn't necessarily mean that a `long double` is a 128-bit quad floating point.
 It could be that only 12 of those bytes are used to represent the floating point number while the remainder is just padding for alignment reasons.